axibase/atsd/administration/data_retention.md

 ## Understanding Data Growth

-In addition to more data being collected for existing series, data may be inserted for new metrics, entities, and series.
+In addition to more data being collected for existing series, data is continuously inserted for new metrics, entities, and series.

 To monitor these parameters, create a new [portal](../portals/portals-overview.md#create-portal) with the following table widget: